luukromeijn/MDDB-phylogeny/README.md

     * `RepresentativesTree`: Generates/loads supertree based on chunk representatives, allows operating on this supertree.
     * `Backbone`: Generates/loads/allows operating on backbone tree based on a chunk division.

 Note that if you run `create_backbone.py`, a result folder will automatically be created.
-If you create any other script yourself, please note that all of the above mentioned components assume a `result_dir` result directory with the following structure:
+If you create any other script yourself, please be aware that all of the above mentioned components assume a `result_dir` result directory with the following structure:

     .
     ├── chunks/